 How to eat paella according to tradition

 Paella is a rice dish for Sundays and special occasions.
-It’s a celebration of Mediterranean joie de vivre that you share with your family, friends, your beloved ones.
+It’s a celebration of Mediterranean joie de vivre that you share with your family, friends, your loved ones.

 To begin with, the right way to eat paella is with a wooden or metal spoon, never a fork, and straight from the paella pan.